-International Economy and Business is a unique business-economics hybrid programme.
+The International Economy and Business MSc is a unique business-economics hybrid programme.
 This programme will mould you into a well-rounded, pragmatic professional – comfortable with complex economic theory, but capable to apply it to solve real-world problems and become a leader.

 Learn how to lead medium and large enterprises or complex organisational units, how to negotiate successfully and how to develop effective business strategies.
-Choose from four different specialisations to complete your professional pallet of skills with Central Eastern Europe (CEE) (for Groningen students); European Union (EU); policy analysis; international development or economic focuses.

-This programme may also be a good fit for you if you have a similar academic background, such as Human Resources (HR), Management, Commerce, Marketing, Accounting, Tourism or International Relations (provided you meet the compulsory credit requirements stated below).
+This programme may also be a good fit for you if you have a similar academic background, such as Human Resources (HR), Management, Commerce, Marketing, Accounting, Tourism or Political Science (provided you meet the compulsory credit requirements stated below).
+Learn how to lead medium and large enterprises or complex organisational units, how to negotiate successfully and how to develop effective business strategies.

 ECTS: 120